 So if you’re considering taking a proofreading job or starting and running your own freelance proofreading business, there are plenty of opportunities, even for the absolute beginners.

-This post contains affiliate links, please read Disclaimer for more info.
+This post contains affiliate links, please read the Disclaimer for more info.

 So what exactly is Proofreading?

-Proofreading is a simple act of reading a text file or a document to edit out the mistakes (grammar, spellings, punctuations, etc) to make sure that the written piece is free from errors and is ready for presenting, publishing, or any other submission types.
+Proofreading is a simple act of reading a text file or a document to edit out the mistakes (grammar, spelling, punctuation, etc.) to make sure that the written piece is free from errors and is ready for presentation, publishing, or any other submission types.

 In order to make it as a freelance proofreader, one must have an eye for grammatical mishaps and must have attention to details.

-Proofreading is a vital final stage of a writing process that makes sure the writing standards are met, without which, reputed individuals and companies may lose professional credibility and hence their overall quality.
+Proofreading is a vital final stage of the writing process that makes sure the writing standards are met, without which, reputed individuals and companies may lose professional credibility and hence their overall quality.

 What is Copy Editing: Proofreading vs. Editing